Where To Stay In Busan | Best Areas And Hotels (2025)

 3 – 5 days is enough to see the best of Busan.
 Aside from the centre of Busan I recommend visiting Haeundae, Haedong Yonggungsa Temple, Jangsan Mountain, Haedong Gamcheon Culture Village and Huinnyeol Culture Village.

-Is it better to stay in Haeundae or Gwangalli?
+Is it better to stay in Gwangalli or Haeundae?

 Haeundae has much more to do but has more tourists, Gwangalli is quieter and has better food options.
 However, there is only a 30-minute bus ride between the 2 towns.